-Functionally, the two code streams are equivalent, but the second code stream does not require ALU forwarding for the bne instruction, which increases the number of early evaluation firings and hence the performance.
+Functionally, the two code streams are equivalent, but the second code stream does not require ALU forwarding for the bne instruction, which increases the number of EE firings and hence the performance.
 Instruction reordering was done manually by examining the assembly code of the critical loops.
-Table 6 gives the performance for all benchmarks using reordered instruction streams.
-The CRC benchmark had the fastest average cycle time as it had the highest percentage of logical operations whose cycle time benefited the most from the insertion of early evaluation gates.
-The Fib benchmark was fast as it had the lowest amount of ALU operand forwarding.
-Instruction reordering is an example of an application-level modification to take advantage of the speedup offered by early evaluation.
+Table VI gives the performance for all benchmarks using reordered instruction streams.
+The CRC benchmark had the fastest average cycle time as it had the highest percentage of logical operations whose cycle time benefited the most from the insertion of EE gates.
+The fib benchmark was fast as it had the lowest amount of ALU operand forwarding.
+Instruction reordering is an example of an application-level modification to take advantage of the speedup offered by EE.